May Health

 Follow up visits at the study center: 3, 6, 9, 12, 24, and 36 months after the procedure

 Some participants will be part of a Control group who will receive no treatment.
-Participants who are randomly assigned to the Control group have the option to undergo the Ovarian Rebalancing procedure after their 3-month follow-up visit and will follow the same schedule for follow-up as described above.
+Participants who are randomly assigned to the Control group have the option to undergo the investigational Ovarian Rebalancing procedure after their 3-month follow-up visit and will follow the same schedule for follow-up as described above.

-The Ovarian Rebalancing procedure is currently investigational, and FDA has approved the clinical trial of the procedure.
+The Ovarian Rebalancing procedure is currently investigational.

 Get REBALANCE Study updates.